yoongi0428/gnn_practice/README.md

 # Graph Neural Networks Practice
 Graph neural networks (GNN) are drawing more and more attention and achieving remarkable improvement in various domains.
 Inspired by impressive [recent paper](https://arxiv.org/abs/2003.00982) benchmarking different GNNs, this repository aims to catch up many existing GNN variants without complicated codes and experiments.

 Codes are implemented with [PyTorch](pytorch.org) and [DGL](https://docs.dgl.ai/index.html).
 For DGL, you can find kind [tutorial](https://docs.dgl.ai/en/0.4.x/tutorials/basics/1_first.html) on the official website.
-Codes refers to many part of codes from DGL tutorial (especially GCN, GAT).
+Codes refer to many part of codes from DGL tutorial (especially GCN, GAT).

 ## Cora Citation Network dataset
 [Cora Citation Network dataset](http://eliassi.org/papers/ai-mag-tr08.pdf) is a transductive graph dataset with scientific papers as nodes and citation relationship as edges.
 It contains  2.7K nodes and 5.4K edges.
 Given a citation graph, the task is to classify each node to category it belongs to.
 Total number of category is 7.